wxlkda/wxlkda/README.md

 ### Hi there 👋

-Future Software Engineer that likes to program and develop high-quality software :).
+Software Engineer intern that loves developing and mainting code.
+Feel free to message me on linkedin or my email for a chat :)